 What does Elie mean?

-Elie /elie/ [2 sylls.] as a boys' name is of Hebrew and Greek derivation, and the meaning of the name Elie is "God is my help; high; Jehovah is God".
-Elie is a variant transcription of Eleazar (Hebrew): version of Lazarus.
+Elie /elie/ [2 sylls.] as a boys' name is of Hebrew derivation, and the meaning of the name Elie is "God is my help; high; Jehovah is God".
+Elie is a variant form, with the suffix -ie, of Eleazar (Hebrew): version of Lazarus.
 Elie is also a variation of Eli (Hebrew).
 Elie is also used as a variation of Elias (Greek, Hebrew) and Elijah (Hebrew).
 See also Elliot.

 Elie▼ has 26 more alternative forms via Eleazar, Eli, Elias, Elijah: Elazar, Eleasar, Eleazaro, Eliasz, Eliazar, Elice, Eliezer▼, Elihu, Elija, Eliot, Elis, Eliyahu, Eljah, Eljasz, Ellice, Elliot▲, Ellis▲, Elyas, Elyot, Elyott, Heli, Ilija, Ilja, Ilyaas, Ilyas and Lige▼.Kreatif forms: Eielie, Elieea, Elieei. [more]